MicrosoftDocs/visualstudio-docs/docs/profiling/threads-view-parallel-performance.md

 Initially, threads are sorted in the order in which they're created, so the main app thread is first.
 Select another option in the **Sort by** dropdown to sort threads by another criterion, such as **Execution**.

 The timeline colors indicate the state of a thread at a given time.
-Green segments were executing, red segments were blocked for synchronization, yellow segments were preempted, and purple segments were engaged in device I/O. You can use this view to examine the work balance among threads that are involved in a parallel loop or in concurrent tasks.
+Green segments are executing, red segments are blocked for synchronization, yellow segments are preempted, and purple segments are engaged in device I/O.

+You can use the timeline to examine the work balance among threads that are involved in a parallel loop, or in concurrent tasks.
 If one thread is taking longer to complete than the others, the work might be unbalanced.
-You can use this information to improve the performance of your program, by distributing work more evenly among the threads.
+You can improve the performance of your app by distributing work more evenly among the threads.

-If only one thread is executing at a point in time, the app may not be taking full advantage of the concurrency on the system.
+If only one thread is executing at a point in time, the app may not be taking full advantage of concurrency on the system.
 You can use the timeline graph to examine dependencies between threads, and the temporal relationships between blocking and blocked threads.
 To rearrange threads, select a thread, and then select the up or down icon on the toolbar.

 You can hide threads that that are not doing work or are completely blocked, because their statistics are irrelevant and can clog the reports.
 Hide threads by selecting their names and then selecting the **Hide selected threads** or **Hide all except selected threads** icons on the toolbar.
-To identify threads to hide, use the **Per Thread Summary** link.
-Hide the threads that have no activity in the graph.
+To identify threads to hide, select the **Per Thread Summary** link, and hide the threads that have no activity in the graph.

 ### Thread execution details
 To get more detailed information about an execution segment, select a point on a green segment of the timeline.
 The Concurrency Visualizer displays a black caret above the selected point, and shows its call stack on the **Current** tab of the bottom pane.
 You can select multiple points on the execution segment.